 Our industry-leading programme has been developed in collaboration with a range of chemical industry employers and has been running since 2011.
 Now aligned to the Laboratory Scientist Degree Apprenticeship this course offers students a great opportunity to ‘earn while you learn’.

-We have an excellent track record in enabling our apprentices to progress in their scientific careers by equipping them all with the required academic and vocational skills.
+We have an excellent track record in enabling our apprentices to progress in their scientific careers by equipping them with the required academic and vocational skills.

 Our apprentices have won the Royal Society of Chemistry ‘Apprentice of the Year’ award in 2017, 2018 and 2019.
 This is awarded based on employer recommendations and shows the high value which employers place on the skill set developed by our students.